BishalDas-sys/CoderHouse/README.md

 Features:
 • Registration
     1. Registration is done using the OTP system.
 This is sent using the phone number or email address.
-    2. Need to collect following info when registering :
+    2. Need to collect following info when registering.
          1. Full name
          2. Profile picture
          3. Create username